 Heroin addiction has many short- and long-term effects and impacts physical and mental health at all levels.
 IV heroin users are also at high risk for contracting contagious blood diseases such as HIV and Hepatitis C, and heroin users generally are at high risk of overdose.
 In 2016, over 15,000 reported drug overdose deaths— roughly 25% of all U.S. overdose deaths in 2016— were heroin overdoses (Centers for Disease Control and Prevention).

 Withdrawal from heroin is physically and emotionally taxing, and withdrawal symptoms vary in severity, though most will last about a week.
+Physical dependence to heroin could be either the biggest roadblock to, or the biggest motivation for treatment.
 Our goal at Royal Life Centers is to make detoxification from heroin as smooth as possible.
 Our guests are monitored through and after detox, and medical staff are on site 24/7 to ensure safety and comfort.

 Short-term effects of heroin use may include (NIDA):